LapoBini/lapobini.github.io/content/project/ECON210C/index.md

 $$ Y_t=B_0^{-1}B_1Y_{t-1}+\dots+B_0^{-1}B_pY_{t-p}+B_0^{-1}\varepsilon_t $$
 $$ Y_t=A_1Y_{t-1}+\dots+A_pY_{t-p}+u_t \;.$$
 The key implication is that the vector of structural shocks $\varepsilon_t$ can be seen as the linear combination of the reduced form residuals $u_t$: $$\varepsilon_t=B_0u_t \quad\quad \text{with} \quad\quad \varepsilon_t \sim N(0, I_k) \,.$$
-We now rewrite the VAR of order p in its companion form representation:
+To derive the formulation of the structural impulse response functions, we are going to cast the VAR in infinte order moving average representation.
+Let's now rewrite the VAR(p) in companion form:
 $$
 \mathbb{\xi}_t= \mathbb{A \xi}_{t-1} + U_t
 $$